Record keeping and retention information for academies and academy trusts

 Finance records

-Finance records should be retained by the trust as per HMRCand Companies House retention periods.
+Finance records should be retained by the trust as per His Majesty’s Revenue and Custome (HMRC) and Companies House retention periods.

-DfE/ESFA is entitled to request and receive financial information to enable the final accounting of how the trust spent the public money it received.
-See Academy Trust Handbook for details.
+The Department for Education (DfE) and the Education and Skills Funding Agency (ESFA) are entitled to request and receive financial information to enable the final accounting of how the trust spent the public money it received.
+Details can be found in the Academy Trust Handbook.

-3.3 For trust closures/transfers with academies in more than one local authority
+For trust closures or transfers with academies in more than one local authority

 Pupil records

-For pupils that are transferring to a new educational setting – academies should follow the statutory guidance on keeping and maintaining records and transfer the records to the new school/academy.
+For pupils that are transferring to a new educational setting, academies should follow the statutory guidance on keeping and maintaining records and transfer the records to the new school or academy.
 If pupils transfer to a college or sixth-form, the pupil records must be retained by the academy.

 Safeguarding and SEND records

-Safeguarding information should be shared with a new school or college in line with Keeping Children Safe in Education (KCSIE) 2021 paras 105 to 113.
+Safeguarding information should be shared with a new school or college in line with Keeping children safe in education (KCSIE) 2021 paragraphs 105 to 113.

-Transition arrangements for pupils with SEND should be managed in line with paras 6.42 and 6.57 of the Special educational needs and disability code of practice
+Transition arrangements for pupils with SEND should be managed in line with paragraphs 6.42 and 6.57 of the SEND code of practice.

 Staff, building, financial and governance records

-Staff and building records are to be retained by the LA of the area in which the trust head office is located.
-If staff are transferring to a new educational setting, the ICO guidance on Disclosure of employee information under TUPE should be followed.
+Staff and building records are to be retained by the local authority of the area in which the trust head office is located.
+If staff are transferring to a new educational setting, the ICO guidance on disclosure of employee information under TUPE should be followed.

 Governance and ‘school history’ records should be offered to the local authority’s archive service or local record office for permanent preservation.

-If the trust's head office is not based in the same LA, the academy's LA should be approached and offered the governance records.
+If the trust’s head office is not based in the same local authority, the academy’s local authority should be approached and offered the governance records.

-For trust-level governance records, ie records representing the trust as a business, these should be retained by the LA where the trust's head office is based.
+Trust-level governance records and records representing the trust as a business should be retained by the local authority where the trust’s head office is based.

 Finance records